BenHur78/Training/CSharp/Readme.txt

 ****************************************
-Pro C# with .NET and .NET Core
+Pro C# 7 with .NET and .NET Core, 8th edition
 ****************************************

 1. Where I am?
 Page 88.